 Providing comprehensive coverage of the basic and advanced topics in ANOVA, this is the only book available that provides extensive coverage of SPSS syntax, including the commands and subcommands that tell SPSS what to do, as well as the pull-down menu point-and-click method (PAC).
 Detailed explanation of the syntax, including what is necessary, desired, and optional helps ensure that users can validate the analysis being performed.
 The book features the output of each design along with a complete explanation of the related printout.

 The new edition was reorganized to provide all analysis related to one design type in the same chapter.
 It now features expanded coverage of analysis of covariance (ANCOVA) and mixed designs, new chapters on designs with random factors, multivariate designs, syntax used in PAC, and all new examples of output with complete explanations.
-The new edition is accompanied by a CD-ROM with all of the book's data sets, as well as exercises for each chapter.
+The new edition is accompanied by downloadable resources with all of the book's data sets, as well as exercises for each chapter.

 This book is ideal for readers familiar with the basic concepts of the ANOVA technique including both practicing researchers and data analysts, as well as advanced students learning analysis of variance.